sakshamyep/QuickMusic/README.md

 # License

 This project is licensed under the MIT License.
 Attribution is required—please provide credit in your project’s README or bot description.

+# Known Bugs

+1. Old now playing message not deleting on trackEnd when queue is empty and autoplay is off.

+2. Autoplay not working well, due to triggering issues in playerEnd and handleSkipButton.

+- These bugs will be fixed in v1.6